- Location: Missouri

 - Fleet of different makes and types of tractors and trailers training

 You may be required to attend an orientation prior to class start date to familiarize yourself with policies, the CDL, and drug testing.
 Some schools require full payment of tuition or a signed contract for funding before classes begin.
-Before the fifth day of class, most schools require you obtain your instructional permit.

 Be sure that the school or program you choose issues diplomas or certificates of completion.
 If you are seeking training on your own (rather than through your employer), this certificate can help you in your job search, by serving as proof that you completed the course successfully.